SeaWorld Faces Revived Scrutiny After Young Orca Suddenly Dies In Captivity

-Two days prior to her death, she started to show signs of illness.
+Two days prior to her death, Kayla started to show signs of illness.
 She was treated around the clock by veterinarians but the illness took her.

-Blackfish, a 2013 documentary of the life of SeaWorld’s famous orca Tilikum in captivity, resulted in a profit and attendance loss for SeaWorld.
+Blackfish, a documentary of the life of SeaWorld’s famous orca Tilikum in captivity, resulted in a profit and attendance loss for SeaWorld.
 In addition, many people signed petitions and were demanding change for the welfare of the whales.
-The backlash from the documentary led SeaWorld to make the decision in 2016 to stop breeding orcas and make their park shows more educational.
+The backlash from the documentary led SeaWorld to finally decide to stop breeding orcas and make their park shows more educational.

 Nearly 50 orcas have died in SeaWorld parks over the years.
 While Kayla’s age (30-years-old) may seem old, it is not compared to female orcas in the wild.
 Most female orcas in the wild live be be at least 50 years old and some 80 to 90-years-old.
 Quad Finn, a former Marine Mammal Researcher, tweeted, “Kayla was only 30 years old when she died today, which is normally far too young for a female Orca to die (average lifespan is 50 years in the wild), but not at @SeaWorld.
 Kayla’s mother Kenau died at age 15, her father Orky died at age 26, and her only calf Halyn died at age 2.”

 Kayla spent her whole life in captivity.
 She was the first killer whale born at SeaWorld San Antonio in 1988 according to WTSP.
-Most of her life she was shipped back and forth between multiple park locations, until 2006 when she was relocated to Orlando.
+She spent most of her life shipped back and forth between multiple park locations, until she was relocated to Orlando in 2006.

-Watch the video below for a closer look at Kayla, one of the most beloved orcas in SeaWorld.
+Watch the video below for a closer look at Kayla, one of SeaWorld’s most beloved orcas.